devonpveller/Resume-Markdown-PDF/guide-agent-docs/react-app-packaging-ideas.md

 2. Bundle Node.js runtime and Puppeteer
 3. Include file watcher as background process
 4. Package with electron-builder for .exe/.dmg installers
+5. **Replace personal resume.md with template** - Include `resume-template.md` with example structure/placeholders instead of your personal resume
+6. Add first-run wizard to guide users in creating their resume.md or importing existing file

 ### Distribution
 Single installer file (~150MB) uploaded to GitHub Releases or website